-David Warner was called to the Bar in 1996 having spent 5 years as an Army Officer
+David Warner was called to the Bar by Gray’s Inn in 1996 having spent 5 years as an Army Officer.

-He is a contributor to “The Law of Freedom of Information”, published by OUP, and has written on public law matters for legal journals.
+He is a contributor to “The Law of Freedom of Information”, published by OUP.

 David also appeared for the successful defendant in a BPC trial relating to internet telephony charges incurred as the result of fraudulent hacking: Frontier Systems Ltd (T/A Voiceflex) v FRIP BLR 563.